ghostunnel/ghostunnel/README.md

 be reloaded.
 It is assumed that the private key in the HSM remains the same.
 This means the updated/reissued certificate much match the private key that was loaded from the HSM previously, everything else works the same.

+### PROXY protocol (v2)

+Ghostunnel in server mode supports signalling of transport connection information to the backend using the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), just pass the `--proxy-protocol` flag on startup.
+Note that the backend must also support the PROXY protocol and must be configured to use it when setting this option.

 ### Metrics & Profiling